desireealexia/studio-ghibli-quiz/README.md

 ## Features Testing

+### Changes During Development

+Originally, the website was planned to include separate pages for the quiz, instructions, about, and contact sections.
+However, during development, it was decided to streamline the site into a single-page format.
+As a result, the quiz is now accessible via the "Start Quiz" button on the home page, while the instructions, about, and contact sections are presented as modals.
+This change ensures a more cohesive user experience by integrating all content within one page while maintaining the visual layout and functionality as outlined in the initial wireframes.

 |                    Feature                    |                                          Test case                                           |                                                                                 Outcome                                                                                  |
 | :-------------------------------------------: | :------------------------------------------------------------------------------------------: | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------: |
 |                     Logo                      |                                    Click the Totoro logo                                     |                                                                          Reloads the home page                                                                           |